return42/sphkerneldoc/linux_src_doc/fs/ubifs/journal_c.rst

 This function writes the updated version of an extended attribute inode and the host inode to the journal (to the base head).
-The host inode is written after the extended attribute inode in order to guarantee that the extended attribute will be flushed when the inode is synchronized by '\ :c:func:`fsync`\ ' and consequently, the write-buffer is synchronized.
+The host inode is written after the extended attribute inode in order to guarantee that the extended attribute will be flushed when the inode is synchronized by 'fsync()' and consequently, the write-buffer is synchronized.
 This function returns zero in case of success and a negative error code in case of failure.